Ridgefield vs. Camas WA 2026 Update: Which City Is Right for You?

 Retirees and downsizers: Retiring affordably in Vancouver Washington covers whether the numbers work, and the Five Corners Vancouver WA neighborhood may offer more accessible price points nearby.
 For retirees, Camas's established community and walkability deliver quality of life that a still-developing Ridgefield can't yet match.

-Stability-focused buyers: Camas prices have appreciated 9.8% YoY and the 59-day DOM trend now gives buyers room to negotiate — that combination is rare.
-Strong school district + longer DOM = one of the best buying windows Camas has offered in years.
+Stability-focused buyers: Camas prices are down 5.4% YoY per RMLS — and market time is 99 days.
+That combination of softened prices plus 20.3% growth in pending sales means the floor is forming.
+Strong school district + motivated sellers = one of the best buying windows Camas has offered in years.

 Buyers who know the Portland commute: Yes, the SR-14 bridge is a problem.
 But buyers already accustomed to the Camas commute understand what they're buying.
 The bridge issue is not new — the funding denial is.